Last updated on September 5th, 2020 at 08:54 pm

 Moggonisi, a small island, at the south end of Paxos, separated from it by a narrow line of water, no bigger than one meter, you can walk to this island with a small jump.

 Katsonisi, is a smaller round shaped islet just after Moggonisi, the distance between the two is only a few meters.

-Nisaki of Panagia and Agios Nikolaos, are the two islands parallel to the port of capital Caios.
+Nisaki of Panagia and Agios Nikolaos, are the two islands parallel to the port of capital Gaios.

 Lakka, is the second in population village of Paxos, exactly at the north tip facing Corfu.

 Longos or Loggos, the third bigger village on the Northeast coast.

 Magazia, the fourth-largest settlement in the interior.

 Other small communities are: Makratika, Ozias, Platanos, Porto, Velianitatika (or Veliantatika), Vlachopoulatika, Bogdanatika, Manesatika, Zenebissatika, Mastoratika, Anemogianatika, Apergatika, Argyratika, Arvanitakeika, Aronatika, Dalietatika, Gramatikeika and more…

 All communities are named after the surname of their inhabitants.

 Makratika named after Makris family, Velianitika from Velianitis, Vlachopoulatika from Vlachopoulos, Zenebissatika from Zenebissatis, Apergatika from Apergis family, Argyratika from Argyros, Arvanitakeika from Arvanitakis, Aronatika due to Aronis, Dalietatika by Dalietos, Gramatikeika by Gramatikos, Bogdanatika from Bogdanos, Manesatika from Manesis, Anemogianatika from Anemogiannis, Mastoratika from Mastoras…etc

 History and Culture

 The first settlers on Paxos during the Neolithic era were Phoenicians, The name Paxos derived from Pax, which meant trapezoidal in Phoenician language.

 Since antiquity, Paxos, and Antipaxos history have followed the historical course of Corfu island.

-Culture also is the same as that of Corfu as the same conquerors passed from here and left the same marks, language too have about the same influences.
+Culture also is the same as that of Corfu as the same conquerors passed from here and left the same marks, language also has about the same influences.